Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Transformers

-\subsection{From transformers to $\pfo$}
+\subsection{From Transformers to $\pfo$}

-In this subsection, we prove the following result: \begin{restatable}{reTheorem}{ttopfo} Every transformer can be simulated by $\pfo$. \end{restatable} \begin{proof} See \cref{app:transformer2pfo}. \end{proof} Our proof closely follows the approaches of \citet{pmlr-v202-chiang23a, yang2024masked, yang2024countingliketransformerscompiling}, with one key difference: the simulation of summations in soft attention (SA).
-While prior works use counting quantifiers to simulate summations, \citet{li2024chain} demonstrate that summations with iterative rounding can be simulated with $\fo$.
-We take this a step further by showing that the specific summations involved in SA can be simulated by $\pfo$.
+In this subsection, we discuss the following theorem. \begin{restatable}{reTheorem}{ttopfo} Every transformer can be simulated by $\pfo$. \end{restatable} \begin{proof} See \cref{app:transformer2pfo}. \end{proof} Our proof closely follows the approach of \citet[Section 5]{pmlr-v202-chiang23a}, with one key difference: the simulation of summation in soft attention.
+While prior work makes use of counting quantifiers to simulate summation, \citet{li2024chain} demonstrate that summation with iterative rounding can be simulated with $\fo$.
+We take this a step further by showing that the specific summation involved in soft attention can be simulated by $\pfo$.
 Here, we provide a high-level overview of the proof.
-We identify two summations in SA.
-The first occurs in the denominator of the $\softmax$ function, defined for a $\dimension$-dimensional vector $\vx$ as follows:
+We identify two summations in soft attention.
+The first occurs in the denominator of the $\softmax$ function, defined for a $\dimension$-dimensional vector $\vx$, as follows:

+$\exp$ is a deterministic function.
+Under the fixed precision assumption, the possible input and output values of $\exp$ form a finite set, allowing $\pfo$ formulas to encode $\exp$ by explicit enumeration of these values.
 Since $\exp$ outputs only non-negative values, the summation in the denominator reduces to a sum of non-negative terms, which can be simulated by $\pfo$ (\cref{lemma:sum_pos}).

-The second summation is a weighted sum, in which the weights are produced by the $\softmax$ function.
+Additionally, the second summation is a weighted sum, in which the weights are produced by the $\softmax$ function.
 Under fixed precision, the output of a $\softmax$ contains a bounded number of non-zero entries (\cref{prop:softmax_finite}).
-Therefore, it reduces to a sum of a bounded number of terms, which can also be simulated by $\pfo$ (\cref{lemma:sum_bounded}).
+Therefore, the weighted sum involves only a bounded number of terms and can similarly be simulated by $\pfo$ (\cref{lemma:sum_bounded}).\looseness=-1

-\subsection{From $\ptl$ to transformers}
+\subsection{From $\ptl$ to Transformers}

-Here, we establish the following result: \begin{restatable}{reTheorem}{ptltot} Every $\ptl$ formula can be simulated by a transformer. \end{restatable} \begin{proof} See \cref{app:ptl2transformer}. \end{proof} Our proof is adapted from that of \citet{yang2024masked}.
-Intuitively, each $\ptl$ formula is encoded in a dedicated dimension $d \in {1, \ldots, \dimension}$ of the transformer's hidden state.
-At each position, this dimension takes the value $1$ if the formula is satisfied at that position, and $0$ otherwise.